kinquiz/Discod-RDC/README.md

 # Discord Rich Presence Client

-A little Python CLI app that lets you control your Discord Rich Presence status ("Playing...", "Listening...", etc.) and change everything on the fly — no restarting the script every time you want to tweak something.
+Just a little Python app that lets you control your Discord RPS easily.

 ## What it does